Expert Ratings For Centennial Resource Dev | Benzinga

 7 analysts offering 12-month price targets in the last 3 months for Centennial Resource Dev evaluate the company at an average price target of $6.82 with a high of $8.50 and a low of $5.00.

-This current average represents a 22.22% increase from the previous average price target of $5.58.
+This current average has increased by 22.22% from the previous average price target of $5.58.

 What Are Analyst Ratings?